cakephp/phinx/docs/migrations.rst

 Renaming a Table
 ~~~~~~~~~~~~~~~~

-To rename a table access an instance of the Table object, then call the
+To rename a table access an instance of the Table object then call the
 ``rename()`` method.

 .. code-block:: php